-The Citation Examples tab provides a convenient way to consult footnote and bibliography examples according to the Chicago Manual of Style 16th edition (2010) and its derivative, Turabian's A Manual for Writers of Research Papers, Theses, and Dissertations, 8th edition (2013).
+The How to Cite tab provides a convenient way to consult footnote and bibliography examples according to the Chicago Manual of Style 16th edition (2010) and its derivative, Turabian's A Manual for Writers of Research Papers, Theses, and Dissertations, 8th edition (2013).
 Chicago/Turabian is the recognized style convention for classroom research papers and theses submitted at Luther Seminary.

-The Templates and EndNote tabs provide information on how to utilize templates and EndNote, a bibliographic citation manager, to automate a great deal of the process of producing a reseach paper or thesis with the proper style and formatting.
+The Templates and Zotero tabs provide information on how to utilize templates and Zotero, a bibliographic citation manager, to automate a great deal of the process of producing a reseach paper or thesis with the proper style and formatting.

 The Requirements tab outlines style and format requirements specific to Luther Seminary.
 All students writing thesis proposals or final theses should, in particular, carefully review this information.